 She could see it, now that she knew what to look for.
 There was a reason that Denth had always taken her to meet with the less reputable elements in the city.
 Not only were they the ones a mercenary like him would know, but they would be more likely to prefer the chaos of war.
 They would be willing to rabble-rouse and create discontent in the slums, just to create a tension between the Hallandrens and the Idrians inside the city.

-Attacking the Hallandren supplies wouldn’t only make it more difficult to administer the war, it would make them more likely to attack in the first place.
+Attacking the Hallandren supplies wouldn’t only make it more difficult to administer the war, it would make the priests more likely to attack in the first place.
 While they were still strong.
-It would also simply serve to make them more angry.
+The losses would also serve to make them more angry.

 “Denth made me think that the war was inevitable,” Vivenna whispered as they walked through the slums.

 “Then he fooled you quite soundly,” Vasher said.
 “War between Hallandren and Idris has been close for decades, but never inevitable.
-Getting the kingdom to attack requires convincing the Returned that it is a good idea--and they’re generally too focused on themselves to worry about something as disruptive as a war.
-Only an extended effort, working on the priests to get them involved, would be successful.”
+Getting this kingdom to attack requires convincing the Returned that it is a good idea--and they’re generally too focused on themselves to worry about something as disruptive as a war.
+Only an extended effort--first convincing the priests, then getting them to argue until the Gods believed them--would be successful.”

 They fell silent.
-Vivenna walked for a few more moments, staring ahead down the dirty streets, with their colorful refuse.
+Vivenna walked for a few more moments, staring ahead down the dirty streets with their colorful refuse.

-“I really am useless, aren’t I?”
-She whispered.
+“I really am useless, aren’t I?” she whispered.

 Vasher glanced over at her.

-“First, my father sent my sister to marry the God King instead of me,” she said, staring ahead.
-“I followed, but I couldn’t survive in the city.
+“First, my father sent my sister to marry the God King instead of me.
+I followed, but I couldn’t survive in the city.
 I didn’t even know what I was doing--Denth took me in on the very first day I was here.
-I escape him, but can’t make it a week on the street without getting robbed, beaten, and then captured.
+When I finally escaped him, I couldn’t make it a week on the street without getting robbed, beaten, and then captured.
 Now, worst of all, I find that I’ve single-handedly thrown my people into war.”

 Vasher snorted.
 “Don’t give yourself too much credit.
-Denth has been working on this problem for a long time.
-From what I hear, he had already corrupted the Idris ambassador.
-Plus, there are elements in the Hallandren government--the ones who hired Denth in the first place--who want this war badly.”
+Denth has been working on this war for a long time.
+From what I hear, he corrupted the Idris ambassador himself.
+Plus, there are elements in the Hallandren government--the ones who hired Denth in the first place--who want this conflict to happen.”

-“Who are they?”
+“Do you have any guesses who they might be?”

 Vasher shrugged.
-“I haven’t been able to figure out.
-One of the Gods, I think--or perhaps a cabal of them.
+“One of the Gods, I think--or perhaps a cabal of them.
 Maybe a group of priests, working on their own.”

 They fell silent again.